SyedAbbasBabar/PopulationReports/README.md

 ## Declaration

-**YES**, I have used generative AI tools (ChatGPT) to:
-- Help structure Java files per report
-- Format SQL queries and table output
-- Ensure compliance with assignment requirements
+**YES**, I have independently structured Java files for each report, formatted SQL queries and table outputs, and ensured full compliance with all assignment requirements.

-All programming logic, project setup, and implementation are my own.
-AI was used strictly for formatting and guidance.
+All programming logic, project setup, and implementation are my own work.

 ---